mlange-42/arche/docs/content/guide/queries/index.md

 to the wrong type, which would lead to bugs that are hard to track down.

 {{% notice style="blue" icon="bug" title="Tip" %}}
-In case you get error messages like "index out of range [-1]" or "invalid memory address or nil pointer dereference" from queries, try running with build tag `debug`:
+If you get error messages like "index out of range [-1]" or "invalid memory address or nil pointer dereference" from queries, you are probably using them in the wrong way.
+Try running with build tag `debug` for more helpful error messages:

 ```
 go run -tags debug .